-22 Previous studies of emergency kitchen users and food pantry users confirm these assumptions.
-A survey of clients of emergency food providers affiliated with America's Second Harvest found that more than onefourth of emergency kitchen users were homeless, while this was true of less than 3 percent of food pantry users (America's Second Harvest, 2001, p.
-87).
-A nationally representative survey of people who use food pantries and emergency kitchens found that about 36 percent of emergency kitchen clients and 8 percent of households that received food from food pantries were homeless in 2001 (Briefel et al., 2003).
+Households that received food assistance also spent less for food than nonrecipient households (table 12).26 Typical (median) food expenditures of households that received food stamps were 89 percent of the cost of the Thrifty Food Plan.27 The corresponding statistics were 85 percent for households 24Previous studies of emergency kitchen users and food pantry users confirm these assumptions.
+For example, a nationally representative survey of people who use food pantries and emergency kitchens found that about 36 percent of emergency kitchen clients and 8 percent of households that received food from food pantries were homeless in 2001 (Briefel et al., 2003).

-23 This "self-selection" effect is evident in the association between food security and food program participation that is observed in the food security survey.
+25This "self-selection" effect is evident in the association between food security and food program participation that is observed in the food security survey.
 Participating households were less food secure than similar nonparticipating households.
-More complex analysis using methods to account for this self-targeting is required to assess the extent to which the programs improve food security (see especially Gundersen and Oliveira, 2001; Gundersen and Gruber, 2001; Nelson and Lurie, 1998).
+More complex analysis using methods to account for this self-targeting is required to assess the extent to which the programs improve food security (see especially Gundersen and Oliveira, 2001; Gundersen and Gruber, 2001; and Nelson and Lurie, 1998).